-- ✓ What subjects do I like? - ✓ What subjects am I good at? - ✓ What subjects would suit my learning style? - ✓ What do I want to do when I leave school? - ✓ What qualifications might I need? - ✓ Have I discussed my future plans with my parents? - ✓ Have I found out about the courses I'm choosing?
+- ✓ Which subjects do I enjoy most? - ✓ Which subjects am I best at? - ✓ What do I want to do when I leave school? - What qualifications might I need? \checkmark - ✓ Have I discussed my future plans with my parents? - Have I found out about the courses I'm choosing? \checkmark